 For comparison, scenarios of the Ariadne project can also be shown in the figure.
 The PV target of the coalition for the year 2030 is at the upper end of the corridor of all Ariadne scenarios (here without the model TIMES).
 The Ariadne lead model for the expansion of renewable energy sources, REMIND, is more or less similar to the coalition target in the Technology Mix Scenario for 2030.
 After 2030, PV capacity increases further in the Ariadne scenarios.
 Yet, the 400 GW targeted by the government are only reached in some scenarios, and only after 2040.

-For onshore wind power, the German government coalition is aiming for an installed capacity of 115 GW in 2030 according to the planned revision of the Renewable Energy Sources Act (EEG).
+For onshore wind power, the German government coalition is aiming for an installed capacity of 115 GW in 2030 according to the Renewable Energy Sources Act (EEG).
 In the month of November 2021, the installed capacity in Germany was just under 56 GW, according to AGEE-Stat.
 To achieve the target, therefore, an average of a good 0.5 GW per month (again net) must be added by the end of 2030.
 After 2030, the government aims to further expand capacity to 160 GW in 2040.